peterdotdev/component-mui-with-without-styled-components/README.md

 I've just wanted to feel a grasp of what would better for me under different scenarios.

-I liked both ways but most of the time I feel I'd use one or the other, so not to add somekind of unnecesary extra-complexity.
+I liked both ways but most of the time I feel I'd use one or the other so not to add somekind of unnecesary extra-complexity.

 These are some links that pushed me to try this out: